OCamlPro/superbol-studio-oss/test/testsuite/sql/test_description.md

 ### Probleme description:
  a display statement disappear between parse and reparse
-- Exemple of file where the problem is occuring: sql_exec/TSQL009A.cbl
+- Exemple of file where the problem is occuring: sql_exec/TSQL009A.cbl pr sql_exec/sql_test3.cbl

 ### Probleme description:
  Invalid syntaxe for superbol